JanJanda/otava/README.md

 ## Status of Development

+Java version 17.0.1 is used in this project.

 The library part of this project is developed.
 There are automatic unit tests with great coverage.
 It is possible to execute individual parts of the library in the tests.
 The tests can be modified to try different behavior.
 There are also resources for the tests.
 It is easy to find the files because the project follows the [Standard Maven Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
 The command `mvn test` executes the tests.

 The command line interface is also developed.